-Santa Ana Age-Related Macular Degeneration Specialist
+Santa Ana Macular Degeneration Specialist

 If a Santa Ana AMD specialist recently diagnosed you with macular degeneration, you may be at a loss for words.
 You may have never dreamed that you would be diagnosed with this eye condition.
 However, it is important to learn as much as you can about this condition because there is a lot of misinformation.
 Here are some common myths about macular degeneration.

 - If you get diagnosed with macular degeneration, you can’t do anything.
 Some people assume that once they develop this eye condition, that’s it.
 Although there’s no cure, treatments are available to slow down progression.
-Common treatments include laser therapy, vitamins and anti-angiogenic drugs.
+Common treatments include laser therapy, vitamins, and anti-angiogenic drugs.
 Your eye doctor can help you choose the proper treatment.

 - Not many people develop macular degeneration.
 This is one of the most common misconceptions about macular degeneration.
 The truth is, however, that it’s one of the most common eye diseases among older people.
 Although rare, the disease can also occur in younger people.

 - Macular degeneration shows obvious symptoms in the beginning.
 Unfortunately, macular degeneration seldom presents symptoms in the early stages.
 Most people don’t even notice they have the condition until they have lost some vision.
 That’s why regular eye exams are essential.
-Your eye doctor will check for early signs for macular degeneration and treat it accordingly.
+Your eye doctor will check for early signs of macular degeneration and treat it accordingly.
 The earlier you treat this eye disease, the better.
 Try to schedule eye exams once a year.
 If you have a family history of macular degeneration, you may need to schedule more frequent checkups.

 - It’s impossible to prevent macular degeneration.
 The direct cause of macular degeneration is unknown, but that doesn’t mean you can’t take steps to reduce your risk of developing the disease.
 For example, your Santa Ana AMD specialist may recommend eating leafy green vegetables, fatty fish, eggs and nuts.
 You should also avoid smoking, maintain a healthy weight and protect your eyes from the sun.